 It looks like you have a couple of issues going on.
 From your profile you have an obvious pollybeak and over-resected nasal dorsum.
-From the frontal, I see an inverted V deformity of the nasal bone and a persistant bulbous tip.
-I dont think any of that will change unless you have another surgery.
+From the frontal, I see an inverted V deformity of the nasal bone and a persistent bulbous tip.
+I don't think any of that will change unless you have another surgery.

 3.5 weeks following revision rhinoplasty

 It is early in the post op period, and please do not take this as specific medical advice but it appears as if there is an inverted-v deformity.
 I do not beleive that this is the result of swellling but instead detachment of the upper lateral cartilages from the nasal bones and/or a significant loss of cartilagenous septal support and/or excessive upper lateral cartilage reduction. the first two are more likely. while i hope that i am wrong about my assessment, there may be a new problem to fix. with that said, please keep in mind that this does not constitute direct medical assessment or advice as that can only be done with a full exam.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.